joelbarton-io/LS216/problem_areas.md

 - HOW DOES `Object.fromEntries(entries)` work when dealing with a 'sorted' array?

 - how to transform an array into a set of subarrays of length `n`... array of `n` subarrays

+- knowing 'when to stop' an iteration over some array or string (end conditions)